 Fast forward a couple of years.
 Grandma introduced me to her Brownie Hawkeye camera.
 The Brownie Hawkeye was a small camera produced by Eastman Kodak, beginning in the late 1940s.

 And now, as I write, I am becoming emotional.
 But here it is — my Grandmother’s Brownie Hawkeye, circa 1950.
 Additionally, she gave me this camera, my first.
 It’s a little rough-looking but still works.

-I love photography for so many reasons, but my Grandma and her introducing me to National Geographic are the most significant influences.
+I love photography for many reasons, but my Grandma and her introducing me to National Geographic are the most significant influences.

-Also, in case you are wondering about her photographs, I should let you know that I have (and cherish) all of her photos and her scrapbooks.
+Also, in case you are wondering about her photographs, I should let you know that I have (and cherish) all of her photos and scrapbooks.